cpp-lv425/PairStormIDE/README.md

 <img src="src/img/SPLASHSCREEN.png" alt="PairStorm" align="center">

-Pair Storm is a project oriented integrated development environment, which based on conception of pair programming.
-The software contains many useful features, which aim to help programmers to write good and clearly code.
-About them you can read below.
-Also Pair Storm helps to organize coworking between two or more programmer.
-To reaching these goal in the program were added many modules, which help to communicate, share code etc. IDE was created by group LV-425.C++ of the SoftServe IT Academy.
+Pair Storm is an project oriented IDE that is based on the conception of pair programming.
+The application contains a bunch of useful features that are going to help programmers write clear and high-quality code.
+Additionally, Pair Storm supply developers with different sharing features to maintain their team work even remotely.
+To embed these possibilities, our team has developed custom modular structure, hence Pair Storm is updates-friendly and can be easily extended.
+Created by Lv-425.C++ team under guidance of the SoftServe IT Academy.

 :two_men_holding_hands: User-Friendly Interface :two_men_holding_hands:
 ======================================================================
 <img align="right" height=160 width=410 style="margin-left: 20px" src="https://user-images.githubusercontent.com/52821952/64379078-d01ec680-d036-11e9-8f44-14010ae4b005.png">
 Interface of Pair Storm is pretty simple.
-If you were using integrated development environment like Visual Studio, Qt Creator, CLion and etc before, work with Pair Storm will not be a problem for you.
+If you were using integrated development environments like Visual Studio, Qt Creator, CLion etc. before, using Pair Storm won't become a problem for you.
 The most used tools is always in sight.
-If you want access to advanced settings use the relevant menu.
+If you want to access advanced settings, simply use corresponding menus.

 :speech_balloon: Embedded Chat :speech_balloon:
 ===============================================
 <img align="left" width=207 style="margin-right: 20px" src="https://user-images.githubusercontent.com/52821952/64411882-dcd30700-d096-11e9-9460-9deff5e4c14c.png">
 Pair Storm IDE has embedded chat.
-It helps to communicate with another programmers during development process.
-In chat can hang out many users at the same time.
-All messages are saving in local database, which is unique for each project.
-Embedded chat is secure.
-Get access to the message history can only authorized users, which work have appropriate premissions.
+To make it attractive we have used frontend languages, such as QML or JS.
+It allows programmers to communicate during developing their products.
+It is based on P2P sharing conception, which allows many programmers to hang there at the same time.
+The IDE stores messages in the active project' database.
+Though, only authorized users can access project' messages.

 :hammer: Refactoring Tools :hammer:
 ===================================
 <img align="right" width=220 style="margin-left: 20px" src="https://user-images.githubusercontent.com/52821952/64385117-dc0e8680-d03e-11e9-993a-bc40d504a335.png">
-IDE gives users many useful tools, which make development process easier and faster.
-For example, Pair Storm has embedded class generator.
-Using it programmer can create .h and .cpp files, define new methods in both file and etc.
+IDE has many useful tools, which make development process easier and faster.
+For example, Pair Storm has embedded class generation.
+Thus user can easily create corresponding .h and .cpp files along with defining new methods there.

-Also Pair Storm have many useful features, which help programmer to write good code: auto tabulation, auto completion and etc.
+Meanwhile, Pair Storm has a bunch of useful features that help programmer to write clean code: auto-tabulation, auto-completion, etc.

 :high_brightness: Syntax Highlighting :high_brightness:
 =======================================================
 <img align="left" width=500 style="margin-right: 20px" src="https://user-images.githubusercontent.com/52821952/64383380-70c4b480-d03e-11e9-8eed-fe0789acc060.png">
-Embedded code editor displays text in different colors.
-This helps to make source code more readable, simple for comprehension.
-Also highlighter recognize invalid construction.
-This lets find mistakes errors in source code and fix them before compilation.
+Native code editor is capable of displaying text in corresponding colors.
+This helps to make source code more readable and simpler for comprehension.
+Furthermore, internal highlighter recognizes invalid expressions.
+This feature significantly boosts development process, so that even not experienced programmers can easily write "compilable" code.

 :heavy_plus_sign: Comments :heavy_plus_sign:
 ============================================
 <img align="right" width=480 style="margin-left: 20px" src="https://user-images.githubusercontent.com/52821952/64407659-8e6d3a80-d08d-11e9-94df-462c6e6eda4c.png">
-Pair Storm supports comments in Github style.
-This helps to realize conception of pair programing, when one person write source code and another - review it right away.
-All comments are saving in local database, which is unique for each project.
-User can write comments to either line of code.
+Pair Storm allows users to leave Github styled comments in the code.
+Commenting is significant part of the pair programming conception.
+Thus, in context of working with code, there are now two categories of users: developers and commenters.
+All comments also get's saved in the project' database.
+Comments are bounded to lines of code, which means that registered user can comment out certain expressions separately.

 :wrench: Settings :wrench:
 ==========================
 <img align="left" width=500 style="margin-right: 20px" src="https://user-images.githubusercontent.com/52821952/64408625-e3aa4b80-d08f-11e9-89f2-3d5e8d0a0bd4.png">
-With the help of settings menu user can customize IDE in conformity with its own wishes.
-For example, Pair Storm supports couple styles.
-Using settings window user can switch between them.
+If user wants to customize Pair Storm, we propose ready themes with predefined palettes in the settings menu.
+Also, for more advanced users, the one can uniformly customize IDE in conformity with his/her own wishes in the settings advanced tabs.